Micro-Lessons? What’s that?

-You can come up with a long list of opportunities when you can ask your dog to sit and which take only seconds to accomplish.
+You can come up with a long list of opportunities when you can ask your dog to sit and which take only seconds to carry out.
 Sit before petting, sit before putting on his leash, sit before getting a biscuit or treat, are just a few things to start your list.
 Now you can also ask your dog to sit before jumping on you!
 His reward is your attention and receiving petting from you while he is sitting.

-Why are Mini-Lessons so powerful?
+Why are Micro-Lessons so powerful?

 Learning is stressful and exhausting.
 We’ve all been there.
 Remember how you felt after a long class when you had to learn complicated new information?
 Worn out and in need of a break.